 sudo apt install hplip hplip-data

-Proprietary Plugin Requirements
+HPLIP Proprietary Plugin Requirements

 Some HP devices need a proprietary plugin for full functionality, especially on models that rely on HP-specific print languages.
-The models database marks this with plugin=1, and the hp-plugin tool downloads the binary after you accept HPโs license agreement.
+The models database marks this with plugin=1, and the hp-plugin tool downloads the binary after you accept HP’s license agreement.

 If the database shows a plugin requirement, install it before running the setup wizard so HPLIP can detect all device features.

-Install HPLIP via Manual Build from Source
+Install HPLIP from Source on Ubuntu

 Use the manual methods when the Ubuntu packages are too old for your device.
 HP provides an automatic .run installer that handles dependencies, plus the source tarball for a full manual build.
 These installs sit outside APT, so you handle updates manually.

-Option 1: HP Automatic Installer (Recommended for Manual Installation)
+Option 1: HPLIP Automatic Installer (.run Script)

-HPโs automatic installer script checks system dependencies, configures build options for Ubuntu, and installs the version you downloaded.
+HP’s automatic installer script checks system dependencies, configures build options for Ubuntu, and installs the version you downloaded.
 This method works well for users who need newer versions without manual compilation complexity.

 If curl is missing on your system, install it first: